 - 2:30 pm – RESTAURANT COMPETITION

-- Trophies will be awarded to the top three (3) winners of CASI, OPEN, RESTAURANT, and People’s Choice categories, first place only for Veggie and Showmanship.
-First through tenth place CASI winners receive a trophy or plaque and qualify for CASI points which can be used for entry into the Terlingua International Championship Chili competition held annually in Texas.
+- Trophies will be awarded to the top three (3) winners of ICS RED, ICS HOMESTYLE (OPEN), VEGGIE, RESTAURANT, and People’s Choice categories, first place only for Showmanship.

 On-Site Final Registration (Day-Of)

 - A representative from your team will need to check-in at final registration on Saturday, November 7, 2020.
 Refer to the site map on the Info page for the Registration Tent location.

 - It is recommended that check-in and booth set-up be completed on Saturday by 10:30 a.m.
 Final inspection at 11 a.m.

 Registration Hours of Operation: Saturday, November 7, 2020, 7:00 – 9:30 AM

 Pre-Registration ends Nov 3, 2020.
 PLEASE REGISTER EARLY.
 WE EXPECT TO SELL OUT BEFORE THE EVENT!!